Turn Every Shopper Into a Known Customer

 CSAA Rickroll

 This was one of the funniest ads in the Superbowl.
 It featured Jeff Ross and other comedians roasting the iconic Mr. Peanut mascot from Planter’s peanuts.
-The QR code was on screen most of the commercial and when scanned, redirected to the full 11-minute roast on Youtube.
+A QR code was featured prominently on-screen for the large majority of the commercial, and when scanned, visitors were directed to the full 11-minute roast on Youtube.

 This Dunkin’ Donuts commercial starred Ben Affleck as himself, working the drive-through window.
 We had to dig deep into this one, but after getting into the outtakes on Youtube, we found a QR code on a box of munchkins as a “background extra.”
 It was too small to scan.